 The MS in Rehabilitation Science curriculum provides students with an interdisciplinary approach to the scientific process and a strong foundation in research experience and methodology, and effective treatment approaches to a rehabilitation science practice.

-This program is a total of 36 credits comprised of 30 required credits (10 courses) and 6 elective credits (2 courses) which can be choosen from any graduate level course.
+This program is a total of 36 credits comprised of 30 required credits (10 courses) and 6 elective credits (2 courses) which can be chosen from any graduate-level course.

 Get information on our Course Schedules.

 The course involves a study of joint structure, joint function, and the biomechanical principles underlying the kinetics and kinematics of human motion, including normal gait and human movement.
 Emphasis is placed on the interaction between biomechanical and physiological factors in musculoskeletal and neuromuscular function, and the application of kinesiological principles to clinical rehabilitation practice.